 These earliest cars had a single large trolley pole but collected power from two closely spaced wires.
 It didn't take long for the wires to be spread farther apart to prevent short circuiting, and two separate trolley poles were used.
 This early setup was likely due to the horsecar era rails not being electrically bonded, so they couldn't be used for the return current.
 Attempts to do so by the Cincinnati Inclined Plane Railway Company, owner of the Mt.
 Auburn Incline, caused the telephone company to file a lawsuit in 1890 to prevent the street railway companies from using rail returns, saying current leakage caused static on their underground phone lines.
 There were also restrictions on digging up streets, so properly bonding existing horsecar or cable car tracks wasn't always possible.
 The effects of current leakage are well documented, and they can accelerate corrosion of underground conduits and piping due to electrolytic reactions.
 Even new systems can have this problem, and there were issues in Salt Lake City with increased corrosion of water mains near a new light rail line.

 An injunction required that only dual overhead wires could be used within the city limits until a ruling in the trial.
 The case dragged on, and even though the street railway eventually won, by then so much dual overhead had been installed that it became the standard for the system.
 With the presence of the dual wiring, the rails were not bonded electrically, so interurbans operating over the street railway had to be equipped with double trolley poles, though they only used them when on street railway trackage.
 Some interurbans like the IR&T used dual overhead within the city limits even on their own tracks, while others used single overhead, only switching when they came onto the street railway tracks, such as the CG&P. Even street railway cars would use single overhead outside the city limits, such as on route 78 to Lockland, which would take down the second pole upon entering St. Bernard.
-Though Carthage and Hartwell, through which route 78 ran, were annexed in 1911 and 1912 respectively, they may have kept single overhead since it was already setup that way beforehand.
+Though Carthage and Hartwell, through which route 78 ran, were annexed in 1911 and 1912 respectively, they kept single overhead since it was already setup that way beforehand.
 The Northern Kentucky lines were also affected by this, with dual overhead on the bridges over the Ohio River, and most streetcars putting up or taking down the second pole on the Kentucky side of the river.

 While Cincinnati was the only major city in the United States to operate dual overhead wiring for streetcars, the rest of the electrical infrastructure was pretty typical.
 The first power plants were located along with carbarns in Brighton on Harrison Avenue, Mt.
 Auburn on Reading Road, and Pendleton (East End) on Eastern Avenue.
 The streetcars themselves were powered with 600 volt DC current, though since DC current can only travel a few miles, substations connected by high voltage AC transmission lines were built throughout the city and surrounding areas to make sure enough power was available.
 Early substation were located at each of the three power stations, as well as in Lower Price Hill, Price Hill, Over-the-Rhine, Cumminsville, Evanston, Hartwell, and East Hyde Park.
 The Kentucky lines ran on 550 volts DC, though they could operate just fine over the tracks of the Cincinnati Street Railway.
 The company's main power plant was in Newport along with their barns and shops near 11th Street and the Licking River.